List of NASCAR video games: Electronic Arts

 Electronic Arts, through their EA Sports banner, developed NASCAR games for the Sony PlayStation, Sega Saturn, and Nintendo 64 under names such as NASCAR 98, NASCAR 99, NASCAR 2000 and NASCAR Road Racing.
 Also, a big hit for the company was NASCAR Rumble, a spin-off of the normal NASCAR racing games.
 The company expanded into NASCAR games for PC, Game Boy Color for their 2000 game, and the PlayStation 2 for their 2001 game, the last under the old name.
-For 2002, the series was renamed NASCAR Thunder, and by 2003, has simultaneously been released on GameCube, Xbox, PlayStation 2, PC, and the PlayStation.
+For 2002, the series was renamed NASCAR Thunder, and by 2003, has simultaneously been released on GameCube, Xbox, PlayStation 2, Microsoft Windows, and PlayStation.

 EA Sports decided to split their old "Thunder" titles into two separate racing lines; one for consoles focused on gameplay, and one for PC, which attempted to focus on technical accuracy in the spirit of the old Papyrus/Sierra lines – indeed the PC game used many former members of the Papyrus development teams (although David Kaemmer was not involved).
 The games were given differing names, as to not confuse the two, with the console series renamed NASCAR 2005: Chase for the Cup (released in 2004, a reference to the new NASCAR playoff format) and the PC series renamed NASCAR SimRacing (released in 2005).
 Sweeping gameplay changes meant that the "Chase for the Cup" name was dropped from the 2006 edition of the console game.
 Instead, the game was titled NASCAR 06: Total Team Control.
 The new name is derived from the new feature by which a player who has teammates in the field can actually switch to their teammates' cars and control them during a race.
 It was released on August 30, 2005.
 Released on September 6, 2006, NASCAR 07 was EA Sports' tenth game in the series.
 NASCAR 09 was the final game in the EA Sports NASCAR series.
 It is available on Xbox 360 and PlayStation 3, as well as PlayStation 2.
 The NASCAR series took a different approach in 2009, as EA introduced NASCAR Kart Racing on the Wii console.
 It was later announced that EA would not make a NASCAR 10, and the series is currently on hiatus because of a drop in sales and now has lost the license they had with NASCAR since 2003.